derekfountain/zx-spectrum-pico-rom/firmware_nmi/README.md

 You put an NMI handler in memory somewhere, then set the NMIADD (at 23728) system variable to point to it.
-When the NMI line is pulled low the Z80 will jump to adress 0x0066 where the (fixed) handler will save AF and HL on the stack, then jump to the address NMIADD points to.
+When the NMI line is pulled low the Z80 will jump to address 0x0066 where the (fixed) handler will save AF and HL on the stack, then jump to the address NMIADD points to.

 So I put this little program in RAM at 0x8000: